pikadragonelse/Chat-assignment/README.md

 - Does the chat history persist when the page is refreshed?
 - Is the UI/UX user-friendly, visually appealing, and intuitive to use?

-💡 _A clean and well-structured chat interface enhances the user experience and is a key factor in the evaluation._

 ### **2. Code Quality & Best Practices (20%)**

 - Is the code **clean, well-structured, and maintainable**?